KireinaHoro/research-plan/main.typ

 extensively studied.
 Previous works such as hXDP and kPIO+WC have shown the high overhead of PCIe @dma for smaller transactions and attempts to mitigate either by processing them solely on the CPU or using PCIe @pio for lower latency.
 Extra efficiency can be achieved with cache-coherent interconnects other than PCIe.
 Dagger~@lazarev_dagger_2021 builds on the UPI/CCI-P implementation of Intel HARP an FPGA NIC for low-latency RPC, focusing mainly on using the UPI interconnect as a @nic interface to offload @rpc protocol processing.
 Previous work in the group on @pio~@ruzhanskaia_rethinking_nodate showed that it is possible to achieve higher efficiency with @pio using cache-coherent interconnects.
+Our work builds on the basic @nic implementation in~@ruzhanskaia_rethinking_nodate for a full solution of offloading @rpc processing.

 Many works have since long discovered that a cache line is a better unit of transfer for workloads where small transfers are commonplace; notable examples